Wetitpig/geodesic/README.md

 * `end_azimuth` as the bearing at the (n+1)th point, on the line from the nth point to the (n+1)th point.

 `"total_distance"` specifies the total distance of the line joining all points.

+## Units
-All distances are provided in kilometres.
+* All distances are provided in kilometres.
-All angles are provided in degrees.
+* All angles are provided in degrees.